West Front Street

 West Front Street looking west from South Willow Street (Barrack Street); the building in the right foreground is the officers' quarters of the Old Barracks; the New Jersey State House is in the distance.
 Circa 1911-13 (Old Barracks Association).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 3, 2014, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 215 times since then and 19 times this year.
-Photos: 1, 2. submitted on December 3, 2014, by Bill Pfingsten of Bel Air, Maryland.
+This page was last revised on December 3, 2018.
+It was originally submitted on December 3, 2014, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 260 times since then and 5 times this year.
+Photos: 1. submitted on December 3, 2014, by Bill Pfingsten of Bel Air, Maryland.
+2, 3. submitted on December 2, 2018, by Bill Coughlin of North Arlington, New Jersey.
+4. submitted on December 3, 2014, by Bill Pfingsten of Bel Air, Maryland.